AllenInstitute/scrattch/README.md

 ### Using docker

 The current docker version is accessible through docker hub via: ('njjai/scrattch_mapping')[https://hub.docker.com/r/njjai/scrattch_mapping].
-As of 10 September 2024 the version is `njjai/scrattch_mapping:0.6.3`.
+As of 13 September 2024 the version is `njjai/scrattch_mapping:0.6.6`.

-Docker can be run on some HPC environments that use singularity in a single line of code, as follows:
+Docker can be run on some HPC environments that use singularity as follows:

-`singularity shell --cleanenv docker://njjai/scrattch_mapping:0.6.3 Rscript YOUR_CODE.R` # Non-interactive
+* **Non-interactive**: `singularity shell --cleanenv docker://njjai/scrattch_mapping:0.6.6 Rscript YOUR_CODE.R`
-`singularity shell --cleanenv docker://njjai/scrattch_mapping:0.6.3` # Interactive
+* **Interactive**: `singularity shell --cleanenv docker://njjai/scrattch_mapping:0.6.6`
+* **To create a sif file for use in other environments**: `singularity pull scrattch_mapping:0.6.6.sif docker://njjai/scrattch_mapping:0.6.6`

 Instructions for using Docker in other environments will be posted soon; in the meantime, please post an issue if you can't figure it out.